OlaJamesO/aws-ha-threeteir-webapp/README.md

 **Application Load Balancer Security group**

-- I will copy  **DNS name**  of the load balancer,  as it will be required in next section.
+- Copied   **DNS name**  of the load balancer,  as it will be required in next section.
 -   The load balancer has load balancer nodes in two availability zones, in the public subnets I selected during the creation step.

 ![enter image description here](https://i.ibb.co/qMjHhVm/image.png)